1. Foreword Let us make clear from the start

 as the People's ultimate control of government are temporary

 fixes and, as the People are painfully aware, ultimately fall far short or fail

 This Plan proposes to incorporate

-Boule cornerstone-of-government in modern form (i.e.,
+Boule cornerstone-of-government in modernized form (i.e.,

 stripped of all authorities except

-processing initiatives), which as a
+processing initiatives) as a constitutional amendment that

-reliably improve our dysfunctional federal government and help control
+will reliably improve our dysfunctional federal government and help control

 later sections, the Plan explains in detail why we need this